analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ## CNN Model

-The KWS20 v.3 Convolutional Neural Network (CNN) model consists of **1D** CNN with 8 layers and one fully connected layer to recognize keyword from 20 words dictionary used for training.
+The KWS20 v.3 Convolutional Neural Network (CNN) model consists of **1D** CNN with 8 layers and one fully connected layer to recognize keywords from 20 words dictionary used for training.

 ```python
 class AI85KWS20Netv3(nn.Module):